 EMT – Basic Training in Michigan

-Dorsey Emergency Medical Academy offers the EMT-Basic training in Michigan at the following locations:
+Dorsey Emergency Medical Academy offers the EMT-Basic training courses in Michigan at the following locations:

 - Respond to calls for emergency medical assistance.